mubin6th/charcoal/PHILOSOPHY.md

 The use of these shades should not be arbitary.
 They should follow specific rules.
 For example, in code, variables, functions, keywords should have colors that resemble their property.

 ## Epilogue
-As a beginner in making colorscheme, searching for perfect colors is a bit difficult.
+As a beginner to making colorscheme, searching for perfect colors is a bit difficult.
-Charcoal has seen many revisions.
-With each one, learning and fixing the theme.
-There are still work that needs to be done and Charcoal still isn't perfect.
-In some part of code it looks bland while in others colors pop too much.
+Repeated trial and refinement is required to reach a satisfactory state.
+Currently, Charcoal has not reached the state.
+The colors sometimes look a bit less contrasty.

 There is also the consideration in displays.
 In one display a colorscheme may look good